albulescu/transactions/README.md

 ## Testing

-You can rather run `npm run test` or use https://paw.cloud and open requests.paw to pay with endpoints.
+You can rather run `npm run test` or use https://paw.cloud and open *requests.paw* to play with endpoints.